-Here are over 25 detailed ideas on how to get a little homestead side hustle working for you this year.
-Tips, advice and possible pitfalls for DIY passive income for things you may already produce on the homestead.
+Here are over 25 detailed homestead side hustle ideas to work on this year.
+We share tips, advice, and possible pitfalls for DIY passive income for things you may already produce on the homestead.
 Plus, a reminder that you don’t HAVE to do it all, if you decide not to!

 Why the Homestead Side Hustle?